uc-cdis/gen3.org/content/resources/developer/_index.md

 Files on disk that are typically analyzed as a whole or in chunks.
 They are typically petabyte scale in data commons and sit in object storage.

 ### Rich Data
-Data that are harmonized, indexed in various databases, discoverable and queryable.
+Data that are harmonized, indexed in various databases, discoverable, and queryable.

 ## Data management